Namoj-design/Simple_Interest_Calculator/README.md

-# Simple Interest Calculator — Awesome Edition
+# Simple Interest Calculator — Namoj Edition

 **Simple Interest Calculator** is a small, clean, and dynamic web app that calculates simple interest and total amount payable.
 Built with plain HTML, CSS and JavaScript — enhanced with subtle animations and a modern UI.
 Perfect for learning DOM manipulation, form validation, and polishing front-end fundamentals.